Ashland (OH) Municipal Court

 Ashland County Bar Association (external link): The Ashland County Bar Association's website lists all attorneys that are currently members of the Ashland County Bar Association, including office contact information and areas of practice.

-Please note that court clerks and bailiffs are not attorneys.
-To avoid the unauthorized practice of law, and in order to maintain the neutrality and impartiality of the court, court staff are only able to help you in certain ways.
+Court clerks and bailiffs are not attorneys; they cannot give you legal advice.
+To avoid the unauthorized practice of law and to maintain the neutrality and impartiality of the court, court staff are only able to help you in certain ways.
 Below is a list of things that court staff CAN do for you:

 Court staff can provide you with general information about court rules, procedures, and practices.
 For example, court staff can tell you what happens at an arraignment, the procedure for being relieved from jury duty, or how to file a small claims case.